PacificBiosciences/sawfish/docs/user_guide.md

 ...expected sex chromosome copy number files for this and other references can be found in the [expected_cn](../data/expected_cn) directory.

 All expected copy number files submitted for each sample at the discover phase are saved in the discover directory and used to select per-sample ploidy in the specified regions during the joint-calling step.

+### Discover step input file path storage

+Sawfish accesses several files associated with each sample during joint-genotyping in the `joint-call` step.
+For instance, this is done to test read support for each allele by accessing the sample alignment file.

+To find these files for each sample, input file paths are stored from the `discover` step in a configuration file written to the output directory here:

+    ${OUTPUT_DIR}/discover.settings.json

+These input file paths are normally canonicalized, so that relative paths can be reliably reused after any change to the working directory.
+In some cases it may be more convenient to store relative file paths.
+To do so the `discover` step option `--disable-path-canonicalization` can be used to store all input paths as-is.
+This may be useful if e.g., the `discover` and `joint-call` steps are being run in different directory structures.

+Note that for even more complex situations, the paths in the above discover settings json file can be manually edited before running the `joint-call` step.